Welcome to today's edition of the Rush 24-7 podcast.

 Stay with us.

-Interesting little tidbit of news from the business and media institute.
+Interesting little tidbit of news from the Business and Media Institute.

-Uh media not talking about this.
+Media not talking about this.

-Uh the guy's name is uh Herb Moses.
+The guy's name is Herb Moses.

 Now, Herb's gone now.

-Uh but anyway, just interesting little tidbit.
+But anyway, just interesting little tidbit.

-Now, in in Obama's response to McCain's announcement yesterday, he kept mentioning a joint statement that he thought was something important.
+Now, in Obama's response to McCain's announcement yesterday, he kept mentioning a joint statement that he thought was something important.

 Yeah, I mean, that's big.